This post is part of a series on the Ubuntu Linux version of Metasploitable3. The following posts are part of the series:

 The default Metasploitable3 Ubuntu Linux version was used as the target.
 The default

-ubuntu_14.04.json Packer template was used to build the virtual machine, and no modifications to the default configuration was made.
+ubuntu_14.04.json Packer template was used to build the virtual machine, and no modifications to the default configuration were made.
 The virtual machine was hosted in VMWare Workstation.
 The network configuration was set to Host-Only and the IP address was set to:

 Basic Configuration: Attack System

 Kali Linux version 2018.2 was used as the attack system.
 The virtual machine used was downloaded from Offensive Security.
-The only modifications to the system was that an update was performed.
+The only modifications to the system were that an update was performed.
 Again, the network configuration was set to Host-Only and the IP address was set to: